-Ed is a partner in our firm’s East Brunswick, NJ, office and has over 40 years of public accounting experience.
-He is a licensed certified public accountant in the states of New Jersey and New York and is accredited by the American Institute of Certified Public Accountants (AICPA) in business valuation and as a personal financial specialist (PFS).
+Ed is an emeritus partner in our firm’s East Brunswick, NJ, office and has over 40 years of public accounting experience.
 Ed is also admitted to practice before the United States Tax Court and has testified as an expert witness in federal and state court regarding business valuations.

 Ed is a frequent speaker to many professional and business groups, including the AICPA, NJSCPA, NYSSCPA, American Management Association, the National Committee for Monetary Reform, University of Medicine and Dentistry in NJ and many more.
-For 11 years, he taught courses on financial analysis, corporate financial policy and theory, monetary and fiscal policy and managerial accounting in the MBA program at Fairleigh Dickinson University.
+For 11 years, he taught courses on financial analysis, corporate financial policy and theory, monetary and fiscal policy and managerial accounting.

 Awards and Accolades

 He is the recipient of the Lawler Award for the best article published during 2001 in the Journal of Accountancy.

 George Lois passed away earlier this month.
 He was a legendary ad man, art director and idea person.
 I never met him but knew about him before he took his ad agency public in 1962.
 I also posted a blog about him on August 1, 2013, and want to discuss this further.

 Thanksgiving is a festive day where we get together with family and friends for dinner.
 It might also be the most observed national holiday.
 However, Thanksgiving should mean more than this.
 It should be a day of giving Thanks for all the Blessings we have and the people that are keeping us safe.